The primary goal of this society is to improve the members' competence in speaking in public.

 This is the opportunity for other members of the group to develop their analytical skills by critiquing other speakers, helping them to better understand their strengths and areas for improvement.

 The Speechcraft Program

-The Speechcraft Program is an entry level project made up of a series of learning objectives and exercises, aimed at introducing new speakers to the various communication principles that are the foundation of successful speaking.
-This is ran alongside our sessions throughout the year, and each chapter is designed to help you work on a different aspect of public speaking, and will take around seven weeks successfully complete.
+The Speechcraft Program is an entry-level project made up of a series of learning objectives and exercises, aimed at introducing new speakers to the various communication principles that are the foundation of successful speaking.
+This is run alongside our sessions throughout the year, and each chapter is designed to help you work on a different aspect of public speaking, and will take around seven weeks to successfully complete.